sabre1041/cloudnativesecuritycon-workload-identity-tutorial/demo/README.md

 vault login -no-print "${ROOT_TOKEN}"
 ```

+### 6.5 Configure Vault with SPIRE

 Once the Vault instance is up we need to configure Vault to accept SPIRE identity tokens and setup access policies.
 We have a script `secure/vault-oidc.sh` to automate this process.
 Assuming we already setup the required env. variables (APP_DOMAIN, ROOT_TOKEN, and VAULT_ADDR; see above) simply run the script:

 ```console
 ./secure/vault-oidc.sh
 ```

-### Pushing the DB credentials to Vault
+## 7 Push DB credentials to Vault

 Now we can push our secret files to Vault.
 For this example we will be using a file:
 [secure/config.ini](secure/config.ini) (for python)